csound-flossmanual/csound-floss/book/03-f-live-events.md

     schedkwhen kTrigger, 0, 0, "my_instr", 0, 1

 Only, you cannot pass strings as p-fields via schedkwhen (and event).
-So, very much similar as described above for i-rate opcodes, [scoreline](https://csound.com/docs/manual/scoreline.html) fills this gap (as well as _schedulek_).
+So, very much similar as described above for i-rate opcodes,&nbsp;
+[scoreline](https://csound.com/docs/manual/scoreline.html)
+fills this gap (as well as _schedulek_).
 Usually we will use it with a condition, as we did for the event opcode: